adobe/ops-cli/README.md

 db_password: "{{'secret/campaign/generated_password'|managed_vault_secret(policy=128)}}"
 ```
 Which will translate behind the scenes in :
-- look up in vault the secrets at secret/campaign/generated_password in the default key 'value' (Adobe convention that can be overriden with the key parameter)
+- look up in vault the secrets at secret/campaign/generated_password in the default key 'value' (Adobe convention that can be overridden with the key parameter)
 - if the value there is missing, generate a new secret using the engine passgen with a policy of length 128 characters
 - return the generated value
 - if the value at that path already exist, just return that value.
 This allows us to just refer in cluster files a secret that actually exists in vault and make sure we only generate it once - if it was already created by os or any other system, we will just use what is already there.
-The reference is by means of fixed form jinja call  added to the cluster file, which ends up interpretted later during the templating phase.
+The reference is by means of fixed form jinja call  added to the cluster file, which ends up interpreted later during the templating phase.

 ### Amazon Secrets Manager (SSM)